Proving Work Authorization & Reverification

 Does the employer send the information to immigration?

-No, but the employer is required to keep the completed I-9 Forms on file for a specific period of time and must show them if requested by Immigration or other government authorities.
+No, but the employer is required to keep the completed I-9 Forms on file for a specific period of time and must show them if requested by the Department of Homeland Security or certain other government authorities.
 Employers can make copies of the documents you choose to show, but they are not required to.
-If the employer decides to make copies, it must do so for all workers, and only documents presented by immigrant workers.
+If the employer decides to make copies, it must do so for all workers, and not only documents presented by immigrant workers.
 Note: if the employer is using E-Verify, that information will be shared with DHS.

 When and how do I have to show my work authorization to my employer?

 Your employer must ask you to complete the I-9 Form within 3 days of beginning your job.
 The I-9 Form lists documents that you can show to establish your identity and employment eligibility.
 You the worker, not the employer, have the right to choose which of the listed documents you are going to show the employer.
 It is unlawful for your employer to demand that you show a specific document only, or to ask that you present more documents than the ones that are required.
-For example, your employer cannot demand that you show a green card, if you have other documents listed on the I-9 Form showing that you are authorized to work in the U.S. The employer might be engaging in a type of discrimination called “document abuse” if the employer does not allow you to choose which documents to show.
-Talk to an immigrant rights organization, a worker center, your union, or call the number below if you think that your employer is breaking this law.
-You may also contact the Office of Special Counsel for Immigration Related Unfair Employment Practices (OSC) at 1-800-255-7688 or 1-800-237-2515 to report potential discrimination by an employer.
+For example, your employer cannot demand that you show a green card, if you have other documents listed on the I-9 Form showing that you are authorized to work in the U.S. The employer might be engaging in a type of discrimination called “document abuse” if the employer does not allow you to choose which I-9 documents to show.
+Talk to an immigrant rights organization, a worker center, or your union if you think that your employer is breaking this law.
+You may also contact the Immigrant and Employee Rights Section (IER) of the U.S. Department of Justice at 1-800-255-7688 or 1-800-237-2515 to report potential discrimination or “document abuse” by an employer.
 Note that if your employer is participating in E-Verify, you will be required to provide your employer with your Social Security number and the document that you show to establish identity must contain a photograph.

 What if my work permit expires before I receive my renewal?

-- A receipt for a renew document when the document has been lost, stolen, or damaged.
-The receipt is valid for 90 days, after which the individual must present the replacement document to complete the Form I-9.
-Note that this rule does not apply to individuals who present receipts for new documents following the expiration of their previously held document.
+- A receipt for a replacement I-9 document when the original I-9 document has been lost, stolen, or damaged.
+The receipt is valid for 90 days, after which the individual must present the replacement document (or an alternative I-9 document) to complete the Form I-9.
+Note that this rule does not apply to individuals who present receipts for renewal documents following the expiration of their previously held document.

 - A Form I-94 containing a temporary I-551 stamp and a photograph of the individual, which is considered a receipt for the Form I-551, Permanent Resident Card.
 The individual must present the Form I-551 by the expiration date of the temporary I-551 stamp, or within one year from the date of issuance of the Form I-94 if the I-551 stamp does not contain an expiration date.